 - Care Receivers are people—congregation members and others in the community—who receive confidential care from a Stephen Minister.
 These are people struggling through a difficult time in life.
 When a care receiver’s needs exceed what a Stephen Minister can provide, the Stephen Ministry team makes a referral to an appropriate mental health professional or other community resource.

-We will train our first class of Stephen Ministers beginning in the fall of 2017.
-After they are commissioned in 2018, they will be available to be matched with Care Receivers.
 Please contact a Stephen Leader (listed above) if you would like more information.
 Also, visit www.stephenministries.org to learn more.